 Does your budget cover your wish list?

 Make sure your renovation matches your budget.
 There is often two ways to go from here.
-One, you do a master plan for the whole kit and caboodle and design it in a manner that the project can be staged over time, as the money becomes available.
+One, you do a master plan for the whole kit and caboodle and design.
+It in a manner that the project can be staged over time.
+As the money becomes available.
 Alternatively, the project can be scaled back at the outset so the cost of the renovation can meet the budget.
-This can be a challenging discussion, but it is best to have it early, with your architect, so everyone is clear on the ground rules for engagement, project scope and the budget.
+This can be a challenging discussion, but it is best to have it early, with your architect.
+So everyone is clear on the ground rules for engagement, project scope and the budget.

 Will the final extension add value?

 It is important to have an understanding of the ‘add value’ that your extension will add to your home.
-It is very easy to get excited about selecting expensive fixtures, finishes or appliances that may add no end value to your home.
-If you end up in a position where you need to sell your house, will you be able to recoup the cost of the renovation?
+It is very easy to get excited about selecting expensive fixtures.
+Finishes or appliances that may add no end value to your home.
+If you end up in a position where you need to sell your house.
+Will you be able to recoup the cost of the renovation?
 Is the renovation an over-capitalisation of your site?
 Have a chat with your local real estate agent to get an idea of the market value your home might be with the new extension.

 Do you have the space to renovate or extend?

 Make sure you find a great design professional who can help.
 Whether it is an architect or a building designer, it’s important that you choose a person you can work with and have confidence in.
 The better understanding they have of you and how you live your life, the better design they can create that will reflect your aspirations.
-They can take your hand and walk you through the design, planning and building processes and create your dream extension.
+They can take your hand and walk you through the design.
+Finally, planning and building processes and create your dream extension.